8 March, 2022

 Nine month highlights3

-- Expect full-year results ahead of our previous expectations
+- We expect full year results slightly ahead of our previous expectations

 1. Calculated at constant exchange rates applying current period exchange rates.

-2. Underlying results are stated before intangible amortisation and exceptional items.
+2. Adjusted results are stated before exceptional items and amortisation.

 Ashtead’s chief executive, Brendan Horgan, commented:

-We expect capital expenditure for the full year to be at the upper end of our previous guidance (c. £700m).
-Looking forward to 2021/22, we expect to return to growth and anticipate gross capital expenditure of £1.3 – 1.5bn, which should enable mid-single digit revenue growth in the US.
+We expect capital expenditure for the full year to be slightly ahead of our previous guidance at c.$2.5bn.
+Looking forward to 2022/23, our initial plans are for gross capital expenditure of $3.2 - 3.4bn, as we look to take advantage of strong market conditions, particularly in the US.
+This should enable low to mid-teens rental revenue growth in the US.

 |Will Shaw||Director of Investor Relations||+44 (0)20 7726 9700|